 If you didn’t know the harsh reality of what a hot flash is and what it does, the term can almost sound sexual.
 Of course, that couldn’t be further from the truth.
-For the 75% of menopausal women who experience hot flashes, sex is often the last thing on their minds.
-Hot flashes involve sudden and recurring sensations of heat and sweating — a look that doesn’t exactly make you feel sexy.
+For the 75 percent of menopausal women who experience hot flashes, sex is often the last thing on their minds.
+Hot flashes involve sudden and recurring sensations of heat and sweating — a look that doesn’t exactly make a person feel sexy.

-Even worse, hot flashes can trigger anxiety and depression in menopausal women since they can strike at any moment: at the office, on your commute, and yes, even in bed.
+Even worse, hot flashes can trigger anxiety and depression since they can strike at any moment: at the office, on your commute, and, yes, even in bed.
 Sleeping next to your partner can generate a lot of body heat, resulting in night sweats.
 For some, it can mean an ongoing argument about the thermostat.
 For others, it leads to sleeping in separate bedrooms.

-As we mentioned, night sweats are basically hot flashes that happen at night.
-They present their own unique set of problems: besides regularly waking up drenched in sweat, night sweats can severely disrupt your sleep patterns, causing you to have far less energy during the day.
-If you and your partner sleep in the same bed, night sweats can easily be triggered by the other person’s body heat.
+Night sweats are basically hot flashes that happen at night.
+They present their own set of problems: Waking up drenched in sweat regularly means disrupted sleep patterns and less energy during the day.
+If you and your partner sleep in the same bed, night sweats can be triggered by the other person’s body heat.

 Not surprisingly, a bout of night sweats probably won’t put you in the mood for sex.
 To avoid night sweats, try these tips:

-- Turn down the temperature, open a window, or turn on a fan in your room before going to bed.
+- Turn down the temperature, open a window, or turn on a fan in your room before going to sleep.

-- Consider investing in cooling bed sheets made specifically with breathable, moisture-wicked fabrics.
+- Consider investing in cooling bed sheets made with breathable, moisture-wicked fabrics.

-- Trying wicking sleepwear or cooling pajamas created specifically to combat night sweats.
-Or better yet, try sleeping in the nude.
+- Trying wicking sleepwear or cooling pajamas created to combat night sweats.
+Or, better yet, try sleeping in the nude.